 There is a lot of snobbery around this subject.
 “Don’t touch the boost button!
-You should create ads only in power editor!”
+You should create ads only in ads manager!”

 Well yeah, and no.